domainsofapp/domainsofapp.github.io/_posts/2017-05-21-waiter-jokes.md

 "Waiter, waiter!
 Bring me a crocodile sandwich, and make it snappy!".

-Finally, my own stupid non-waiter joke:
+## My Own Stupid Non-waiter Joke
 Me: I have a long-distance girlfriend.
 Friend: Oh yea?
 Me: Yea.
-But I'm not sure what she looks like, 'cuz she's so far away that the light of her image has not yet reached me.
+I'm not sure what she looks like, though, because she is so far away that the light of her image has not reached me yet.